wnchan/tp/docs/UserGuide.md

 * Message: "Join successful! `[NAME]` has joined Group `[GROUP_NUMBER]`!"

 #### Expected Output(Failure):
+Listed below are some cases where the join command will not execute successfully.
 * Message: "Student with the provided email not found."
 * Message: "Group with the provided group number not found."
 * Message: "The provided student is already a member of the provided group."